typst/hayagriva/README.md

 hayagriva = "0.1"
 ```

-Below, there is an example about how to parse a YAML database and get an Modern Language Association-style citation.
+Below, there is an example of how to parse a YAML database and get a Modern Language Association-style citation.

 ```rust
 // Parse a bibliography